Domestic Violence Leave

 - Other measures to address safety

-- Is a victim of domestic violence, sexual assault or stalking, or is the parent or guardian of a minor child or dependant who is the victim of domestic violence, sexual assault or stalking.
+- A victim of domestic violence, sexual assault or stalking, or is the parent or guardian of a minor child or dependant who is the victim of domestic violence, sexual assault or stalking.

 The steps to apply for Domestic Violence Leave: